DBE Final Rule Sprint — B2G Coach

 Most DBEs Haven't Faced It Yet.

 In October 2025, the U.S. Department of Transportation issued an Interim Final Rule that took effect immediately.
-Race and sex-based presumptions of disadvantage were eliminated from the DBE program.
+Race and gender presumptions of disadvantage were eliminated from the DBE program.
 Every DBE that was certified based on the social and/or economic disadvantage presumptions must now be individually reevaluated — and recertify under a stricter, individualized standard.
 Until reevaluation is complete, federally-funded agencies cannot set DBE contract goals or count DBE participation toward existing goals.
 That affects your pipeline, your primes, and your revenue — right now.

 ~50,000